 You can even include a video of yourself in the corner of your screen, via webcam.
 Adding your face and voice to a slideshow connects the viewer to your topic, grabbing their attention and improving comprehension of your key points.

-From the video editor, you can highlight key steps on your screen to go along with your narration.
-This will eliminate confusion and make your customers feel heard and supported.
+You can highlight key steps on your screen to go along with your narration by using video editing tools.
+This type of video will eliminate confusion and make your customers feel heard and supported.

-If your business is digital, screencasting your demo is a gamechanger.
+If your business is digital, screencasting your demo is a game changer.
 It helps viewers envision what it would be like to use your product or service on their own screens.
-If you have a tangible product, set the screen recorder to record via your webcam so you can show it off on camera as you talk about the features.
+If you have a tangible product, set the screen recorder to record your webcam so you can show it off on camera as you talk about the features.

 Taylor Lane of Remote Like Me uses video to train her team.
 An easy video was all the business needed to help employees understand work processes.
 As an example, when one of the managers prepared to go on vacation, he quickly made a video showing the team how to do his tasks in his absence.
 He shared it with the team and asked for follow-up questions.
 This helped him save time and stress without having to hold endless meetings to train employees.